Army Injury Compensation: Your Right to Claim

 How Much Army Injury Compensation You Could Receive

 It is difficult to place a monetary valuation on any army injury before knowing all the details of the injury and the impacts which it has had on the injured person’s life.
 Please note that compensation will be based on the type of injury sustained, as well as the pain, suffering, and loss of amenity incurred as a result.
-Additional losses, such as travel costs, medical treatment costs, additional care and assistance, and loss of earnings will all be recoverable in addition to any claim for army injury compensation.

 The Armed Forces Compensation Scheme(AFCS) or Civil Claim?

 Making a claim through the Armed Forces Compensation Scheme is not the same as making a civil claim against the MOD.
 The amount of compensation obtained from a civil claim for compensation tends to be higher than pay-outs obtained from the AFCS.
+To make a civil claim for an army injury, you need to prove there was negligence that caused your accident, whereas when making a calim under the AFCS, you do not need to prove negligence.
+The AFCS provides compensation for any injury, illness, or death caused by service on or after April, 2005.

 Although compensation from a civil claim is usually higher, you must be able to prove that the MOD has been negligent, and that your injuries were caused as a direct result of this negligence.
+If you would like to discuss your potential civil case against the MOD with one of our experienced solicitors then please get in touch with our team at Beacon Law today.

 Time Limits for Making an Army Injury Compensation Claim

 There is a three-year strict time limit when making a civil personal injury claim for army injury compensation.
-If you decide to make a claim under the armed forces compensation scheme, you will have 7 years to make a claim.
+There are a few exceptions to this rule which our solicitors can discuss with your at the outset of your case.

 Why Choose Beacon Law?